hoolymama/react-ruin-charts/README.md

 ### Testing

 The project uses Jest for testing.
-Tests are located in the `tests` directory and include:
+Tests are located in the `tests` directory:

-- Unit tests for the `RandomNumber` utility, demonstrating:
-  - Successive calls produce different values
-  - The same seed produces the same sequence of values
-  - Different seeds produce different sequences
-  - Custom parameters work correctly

-To run the tests:

 ```bash
 yarn test